realbestia/OMG-Plus-TV-Stremio-Addon/README.md

 ## 🔄 Changelog

+### v2.5.0
+- Improved playlist and epg management, new logo, mutiplaylist and multiepg also from sites like pastebin
+- Improved genre/group management
+- Channels with the same id are managed as one channel but with streams from the various channels

 ### v2.0.0
 - 🔒 Updated playlist for the base version with active and updated EPG.
 Only missing EPG for Rakuten and Samsung TV channels
 - 📃 Multiplaylist - multiepg mode (plus version only): instead of linking directly to a playlist or EPG, you can insert the link to a text file with multiple links in the variables